luxiangx/CSIPlotter/README.md

 Select the data path and file name.
 - 4 control and message block

-To start to show or pause and quit.
+To start or pause or quit.
 Message box shows the running state.

 #### steps to use it
-1. Set the injection and monitor mode, ping is ok but I recommend this method.
+1. Set the injection and monitor mode.
+Ping is ok but I recommend this method.
 2. Run ui.py.
 3. Click the save-path button to select the saving directory and edit the file name.
 4. Set the showing mode as you want.